FREQUENTLY ASKED QUESTIONS

 Where is PHA located?

-PHA is currently renting space from a church located in Aloha, OR.
+PHA is currently renting space from a church located in Hillsboro, OR.
 For more details, please call and schedule a tour.

 Who are the teachers?